Control#

 pass#

-pass is a keyword that acts as a placeholder for future code and can be used to avoid errors in empty loops, conditionals, and functions.
+pass is a placeholder for future code and can be used to avoid errors in empty loops, conditionals, and functions.

 if condition: